Use Para with ZeroDev

 import { KERNEL_V3_1, getEntryPoint } from "@zerodev/sdk/constants"

-import { createCapsuleViemClient } from '@usecapsule/web-sdk';
+import { createParaViemClient } from '@getpara/web-sdk';

 import { polygonAmoy } from 'viem/chains';